cosmos/sdk-tutorials/hands-on-exercise/4-ibc-adv/9-ibc-app-leaderboard.md

 In this section, you will learn:

-* How to create a chain that can receive information from other chains.
+* How to create an IBC-enabled chain that can receive information from other chains.
-* How to send player scores from your checkers chain to a global leaderboard chain via IBC.
+* How to send player scores from your extended checkers chain to a global leaderboard chain via IBC.

 </<HighlightBox>